KevinDennyII/Angular-Practice/complete/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-This has also been deployed on my personal AWS S3 Bucket --> http://ng-recipe-book-deployment-k2.s3-website-us-east-1.amazonaws.com/shopping-list
+This has also been deployed in two places:
+* The Angular 7 project was deployed to my personal AWS S3 Bucket --> http://ng-recipe-book-deployment-k2.s3-website-us-east-1.amazonaws.com/shopping-list
+* The Angular 8 project was deployed to my Firebase hosting --> https://ng-recipe-book-c5a67.firebaseapp.com

 ## Code scaffolding